mages/PSRWP/PSRWP.md

 The key strength of stochastic methods is that they yield a wealth of statistical information which would not have been available from deterministic methods.
 This information can be used to give more insights to the senior management and to improve their decision making process.
 For example, an understanding of where the mean lies amongst the range of possible outcomes provides some insight into the degree of conservatism built into the reserves.
 Other useful output includes confidence intervals around a particular chosen mean, reserves at the extreme tails (e.g. 95% or 99%) and sensitivity analysis.

 However, stochastic methods are subject to some drawbacks.
-They are data intensive, requiring historical data to parameterise the models.
+They are data intensive, requiring historical data to parametrise the models.
 Sufficient data may not be available, or the environment may have changed meaning that past experience is no longer representative of future experience.
 It is also important to recognise that all results from a stochastic method are subject to model error (section [Sources of Uncertainty](#Sources of Uncertainty)) so must be interpreted with due care – for example, even with a large number of simulations, model error may mean that some key adverse scenarios may be missed.
 Furthermore, the proper use of stochastic methods usually requires a reasonable degree of technical skill.

 As discussed in the previous section, actuarial judgement is often used to deal with cases where there is limited data, or to incorporate extraneous data and we noted that incorporating such judgemental adjustments may not be straightforward in stochastic models, though not necessarily impossible.
 For example, Bayesian methods may be used to combine objective data with more subjective option when estimating a reserve, though fitting an appropriate model may be difficult in practice.
 In cases where the actuary takes the view that future experience will unfold differently to the past, stochastic model parameters could be adjusted to reflect this, though the actuary would then need to consider the impact of any such adjustments on the uncertainty estimates.